Speek-App/Speek/README.md

 ### Downloads

-Speek.Chat is available for Windows, OS X (10.7 or later), and as a generic Linux binary package.
+Speek.Chat is currently available for OS X (10.12 or later), Linux and Windows.
 Visit the [releases page](https://github.com/Speek-App/Speek/releases) for the latest version and changelog.
+Alternatively, the newest version of Speek.Chat is also available on the [Microsoft Store](https://www.microsoft.com/en-us/p/speek/9plhbg7k1wzn?activetab=pivot:overviewtab).

 ### License